apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/yaml/mix.en.md

   - !READWRITE_SPLITTING # Configure readwrite-splitting rules.
     dataSources:
-      ds:
-        name: ds # The logical data source name 'ds' for readwrite-splitting is used in data sharding.
+      ds: # The logical data source name 'ds' for readwrite-splitting is used in data sharding.
         writeDataSourceName: write_ds # Use the real data source name 'write_ds'.
         readDataSourceNames:
           - read_ds_0 # Use the real data source name 'read_ds_0'.